-A remarkable history and a commitment to quality shapes everything at Cushendale Woollen Mills.
-This is the last remaining woollen mill in Ireland collecting local Irish fleece to dye, card, spin and weave, preserving those skills and crafts which are part of the national heritage.
-It was first established in 1204 with Duiske Abbey.
+A remarkable history and a commitment to quality shapes everything at Cushendale Woollen Mills, County Kilkenny.
+Since 1778, their fibre artisans have collected local Irish fleece to dye, card, spin and weave, preserving those skills and crafts which are part of the national heritage.
+Their products are local, traceable and sustainable.

 During a visit to the mill you will see one of the oldest spinning machines still in use in Ireland today, learn all about wool and hear the story of the family who have shepherded this national treasure over six generations.